terraform-google-modules/cloud-foundation-training/01-Getting-Started/README.md

 ## Task 5.
 Setup Remote Backend
 In the future, you'll want to store state in a GCS bucket instead of the local repository directory, so in this task you'll point Terraform state to the GCS bucket you've created.

-In <walkthrough-editor-open-file filePath="backend
-.tf">backend.tf</walkthrough-editor-open-file>, uncomment and fill in the [terraform backend](https://www.terraform.io/docs/backends/types/gcs.html) block so that state is stored in the GCS bucket instead of the local directory.
+In `backend.tf`, uncomment and fill in the [terraform backend](https://www.terraform.io/docs/backends/types/gcs.html) block so that state is stored in the GCS bucket instead of the local directory.

 You'll repeat this step through a number of the labs.